 Silvio moved forward with his hands raised as if to make a confession.
 His wife looked on with concern.
 Was he about to reveal one of the secrets that she wasn't privy to in front of the council instead of to her in the privacy of their quarters?

-"Dear friends, I must apologise.
+"Dear friends, I must apologize.
 There's something that I must tell you.
 It's been weighing heavily on my heart for some time.
 But I needed to know how you all felt before finding the right moment to disclose the information.
 Master Bautista is unfortunately correct.
 This tower is indeed vulnerable.
 My agents have received reports that trouble is brewing in the vicinity of the Blade complex.
 We have very little time to act, but the Elect have informed us that if we allow them full access to rewrite Blade security protocols we can buy more time.
 They have assured us that as long as we keep the ALMA unit online and the Svalinn security shield intact then nothing can touch us.
 As long as we can do that we should be OK.
 And young Master Yang is absolutely right.
 We need to bring all Slaver units back within the perimeter as soon as possible.
-I'm sure Master Bautista will be more than pleased to organise that procedure for us.
+I'm sure Master Bautista will be more than pleased to organize that procedure for us.
 Now to my personal feelings.
 I just want you all to know that we've come too far for our venture to fail.
 We cannot allow this to happen.
 We need to put aside our differences and allow the Elect to guide us.
-To ensure success, and under emergency powers, I've decided to draw up special plans overiding the wishes of the council.
+To ensure success, and under emergency powers, I've decided to draw up special plans overriding the wishes of the council.
 Unfortunately, there's just no other way to achieve this.
 We must defend this tower at all cost and give the ALMA unit whatever it needs to achieve full capacity.
 Dear people.
-Don't you realise?
+Don't you realize?
 We have the keys to the kingdom of God.
 And by God, we're not going to waste this opportunity.
 We must grasp it with both hands and never let go."

-The entire council was stunned, but only Marco was smiling.
+The entire council was stunned.
+Only Marco was smiling.
 He downed the rest of his caffeinated, tropical fruit drink in one, and wiped his mouth with the back of his hand like an excited child before saying heartily, "I knew you'd come around comrades.
 Can't live with your head stuck in the sand and your ass kissing wind forever.
 Someone was always going to stick a boot up it before long.
 Shit, I was almost ready to do it myself, but looks like sanity has been restored for the time being saving me the trouble."

 Several members of the council were visibly disgusted by Marco's irreverence.
 His total lack of respect for non-security related issues had long been the bane of the Blade's more sensitive occupants.